labzzzz/october/README.md

 The theme is based on the Twitter Bootstrap framework and uses LESS language for generating the CSS.
 Please use a suitable LESS application for compiling the **assets/less/*.less** file to **assets/css/*.css**.
 The following application is recommended:

 * [Koala](http://koala-app.com/)

-### Contact

-You can communicate with us using the following mediums:

-* [Follow us on Twitter](http://twitter.com/octobercms) for announcements and updates.
-* [Follow us on Facebook](http://facebook.com/octobercms) for announcements and updates.
-* [Join us on IRC](https://kiwiirc.com/client/irc.freenode.net/?nick=Octonaut|?#october) to chat with us.

 ### License